albrow/zoom/README.md

 describe what happened.

 ### Running the Benchmarks:

+**Important:** Before running the benchmarks, make sure that you have redis running and accepting connections on a unix socket at /tmp/unix.sock.
+The benchmarks use a unix socket connection to ensure that the times shown reflect the maximum potential speed.

+To test if your redis server is properly set up, you can run:

+    redis-cli -s /tmp/redis.sock -c ping

+If you receive PONG in response, then you are good to go.
+If anything else happens, redis is not setup properly.
+Check out the [official redis docs](http://redis.io/topics/config) for help.
+You might also find the [redis quickstart guide](http://redis.io/topics/quickstart) helpful, especially the bottom sections.

 To run the benchmarks, again make sure you're in the project root directory and run: